magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

          '[adzerk.boot-cljs-repl :refer [cljs-repl start-repl]])
 ```

-If you now launch the following `boot` command you'll received a
+If you now launch the following `boot` command you'll receive a
 warning and an error:

 ```bash